- Sternula albifrons

 Breeds in Europe, northern Africa, Asia, and eastern Australia.
 Most populations strongly migratory (S. a. guineae and S. a. placens largely resident), wintering south to South Africa, southern Australia and New Zealand.

 Little Tern is closely related to, and was formerly often considered conspecific with, Saunders's Tern S. saundersii of the northern Indian Ocean and Least Tern S. antillarum of the New World.
 Other close relatives include the Yellow-billed Tern S. superciliaris and Peruvian Tern S. lorata, both from South America.
 Like all these, it was formerly placed in the genus Sterna.

-There are 6 subspecies:
+There are five recognized subspecies:

-The 1 - 3 eggs are laid on the ground.
+One to three eggs are laid on the ground.
 The nest is a scrape in the ground, usually on a shingle beach.
 The pair take turns incubating the eggs which hatch after 18 to 21 days.
 Chicks start to fly after 8 to 14 days but are not fully fledged until they are 28 days old.

 Little Terns are fiercely protective of the eggs and chicks and will follow and harass any perceived predator.

 - Yates, B. (2010).
 Least Tern in East Sussex: new to Britain and the Western Palearctic.
 Brit.
 Birds 103: 339-347 (abstract).